alphagov/govuk-prototype-kit-docs/docs/v13/documentation/pass-data.md

 Add default data to your `app/data/session-data-defaults.js` file.

-For example, to set default data for the ‘First name’ and ‘Over 18’ inputs in the [passing data example](https://prototype-kit.service.gov.uk/docs/examples/pass-data/vehicle-registration) add:
+For example, to set default data for inputs with the names `first-name` and `over-18`:

 ```
 module.exports = {